 Ready to get lost in a good book?
 Introduce your kids to some classic reads, courtesy of these childhood favourites from the HoneyKids team...

-What’s your favourite book from your childhood?
-It’s a question we recently asked here at HoneyKids HQ, and it brought up so many fond memories that we just had to share what we think are the best books for kids.
-So next time you’ve got a whole outdoorsy day out with the family planned but it starts raining (or pouring as it normally would in Singapore), or if you’re hiding indoors to escape The Haze, put on your jammies and snuggle up together with a good book!
-We hope you rediscover an old favourite – or find a new one – from these classic children’s books, as recommended by HoneyKids mums.
+So, the next time your outdoor family adventure is sabotaged by a downpour (as it often is in Singapore!), or when you’re hiding indoors to escape The Haze, put on your jammies and snuggle up together with a good book.
+We hope you rediscover an old favourite – or find a new one – from these classic children’s books, as recommended by HoneyKids mums!

 Harry Potter series by J.K Rowling

-J.K Rowling’s fantasy books are a top favourite for stay-at-home days: the beautifully descriptive details of the wizarding world take you on a trip far beyond the confines of your imagination.
-The series’ overall theme of good prevailing over evil may seem simplistic, but the harrowing journey that Harry takes over the course of seven books offer lessons on love, loss and perseverance that both kids and adults will remember for a long time.
+J.K Rowling’s fantasy books are a top favourite.
+We love the beautifully descriptive details of the wizarding world that take us on a trip far beyond our imagination.
+From a parent’s perspective, the series’ overall theme of good prevailing over evil seems typical.
+But as you read through the books, you’ll learn that they’re all lessons on love, loss and perseverance that you’ll remember for a long time to come.

 The Far Away Tree series by Enid Blyton

-This highly underrated series tells the tale of three children who stumble upon an enormous magic tree in the Enchanted Wood and go on adventures to faraway lands with their fantastical tree-top friends (we particularly love the lands of of Take-what-you-want and Do-as-you-please).
+This series tells the tale of three children who stumble upon an enormous magic tree in the Enchanted Wood.
+They go on adventures to faraway lands with their fantastical treetop friends.
 Made up of four books, the series showcases Blyton’s incredible imagination, and is peppered with moral lessons.
-Perfect for falling asleep mid-read and drifting off into a different land.
-PS: A movie deal is in the works so you may just see this taken to the big screen in no time.
+These are the best books for falling asleep mid-read and drifting off into a different land for kids.

 Sendak’s cult picture book revolves around Max, who wreaks havoc through his household after he puts on a wolf costume.
-After being sent to bed without supper, his room transforms into a jungle environment from which he sets sail to meet the “Wild Things.”
+After being sent to bed without supper, Max’s room transforms into a jungle!
+He sets sail to meet the “Wild Things” and goes on a wild rumpus.
 The illustrations are quirky and beautiful, and the story encourages a spirit of adventure and the importance of imagination.
-We recommend popping the DVD of the film adaptation on after finishing the book – watch as your child becomes transfixed when the Wild Things come to life.

 The Little Prince by Antoine De Saint-Exupery

 Another cult favourite for kids and adults alike.
-A little boy leaves the safety of his own planet to travel the universe and learns about the quirks of adult behaviour through a series of extraordinary adventures.
+A little boy leaves the safety of his own planet to travel the universe.
+Here, he learns about the quirks of adult behaviour through a series of extraordinary adventures.
 Beneath the layers of delightful storytelling are timeless lessons that will take your child through adulthood.
-It’s advised to read the book as a child, a young adult and then, as a much older adult as the messages in the book will change in depth of meaning as the years go by.
+It’s best to read the book as a child and as a young adult.
+And then, as a much older adult.
+The messages in the book will change in depth of meaning as the years go by.

 The Giving Tree by Shel SilverStein

 Fair warning: this children’s picture book does not have a happily-ever-after.
-The premise is simple – the book opens with the line, “Once there was a tree and she loved the boy,” setting the stage for the many complex layers of giving and human connection.
-This story of unconditional parental love has met with plenty of readings which delve into societal critique, but we’d say the melancholic ending of this bittersweet story will have you and your kids hugging each other a little tighter.
+The premise is simple – the book opens with the line, “Once there was a tree and she loved the boy”.
+It sets the stage for the many complex layers of giving and human connection.
+This story of unconditional parental love will have you and your kids hugging each other a little tighter.

 The Last of the Really Great Whangdoodles by Julie Andrews

-Written by screen star Julie Andrews, this modern classic relays the story of the great Whangdoodle, the wisest, kindest and most extraordinary creature there was.
-The three Potter children – Lindy, Tom and Ben – go on a search to meet the spectacular Whangdoodle but are thwarted by the scheming Prock.
+This modern classic relays the story of the great Whangdoodle — the wisest, kindest and most extraordinary creature there was.
+The three Potter children – Lindy, Tom and Ben – go on a search to meet the spectacular Whangdoodle.
+However, they are thwarted by the scheming Prock.
 Snuggle up tight and prepare to be whisked away on this psychedelic, technicolour fantasy of strange, magical creatures.

 The Animals of Farthing Wood by Colin Dann

-In this classic tale of cooperation, survival and friendship, the animals of Farthing Wood must escape before their home is destroyed by the bulldozers.
+In this classic tale of cooperation, survival and friendship, the animals of Farthing Wood must escape before their home is destroyed by bulldozers.
 They make a pact to stick together and protect each other, but are met with numerous obstacles like a huge fire and a near drowning accident.
-The writing oozes intelligence and imagination and like classic journey tales, the book consistently tests the themes of loyalty and perseverance – big issues for your children to reflect on.
+The writing oozes intelligence and imagination, and like all classic journey tales, the book consistently tests the themes of loyalty and perseverance.
+Big issues for your children to reflect on.

 Madeline by Ludwig Bemelmans

-Published in 1939, this series follows French schoolgirl Madeline and her life amongst 11 other girls in a Catholic boarding school in picturesque Paris.
-The courage of the spirited heroine, the gorgeous illustrations, rhythmic text (great for reading out loud, together) and cheerful humour makes this a popular and timeless read for children everywhere.
+Published in 1939, this series follows French schoolgirl Madeline and her life with 11 other girls in a Catholic boarding school in picturesque Paris.
+The courage of the spirited heroine, the gorgeous illustrations, rhythmic text (great for reading out loud, together) and cheerful humour makes this one of the best books for kids everywhere.

 Pippi Longstocking by Astrid Lindgren